Yaron2334/SystemMonitor/README.md

 SystemMonitor

-A System Monitoring App for [Droptop Four](https://github.com/Droptop-Four).
+A monitoring App for [Droptop Four](https://github.com/Droptop-Four).

 It runs with HWiNFO on the Backend and offers many options to add to SystemMonitor.
 Special Thanks go to [Cariboudjan](https://github.com/Cariboudjan)  for helping with the Integration into DropTop Four.